lex-rio/cli-active-table/README.md

 # cli-active-table

-Is an npm package for Node.js CLI applications that provides interactive tables with keyboard navigation, live preview, and support for rendering multiple lists.
+Is an npm package for Node.js CLI applications that provides interactive tables with keyboard navigation, preview, and support for rendering multiple lists.

 ## Installation